Exploring majors and careers is a process that looks unique for everyone.

 - Occupational Outlook Handbook: Provides information on working conditions, salary, job setting and other important factors that can play a part in career exploration.

-- Husker Hire Link: Lists available internships, part-time and full-time jobs and their descriptions for Nebraska students and alumni.
+- Handshake: Lists available internships, part-time and full-time jobs and their descriptions for Nebraska students and alumni.

 - "What Can I Do With This Major?": Connects career paths with majors.